micro-api/micro-api/README.md

 ## Suggestions on Implementation

 Feel free to ignore this section, it is only meant to provide hints on how one might implement common features.
-Micro API does not dictate anything about pagination, filtering, limiting fields, or sorting.
+Micro API does not dictate anything about pagination, filtering, limiting fields, or sorting, since these are extraneous concerns to hypermedia.
 The `@meta` object may contain hints on what queries may be appended to GET requests, such as filtering, pagination, fields, sorting, etc. For example:

 ```json
 {